huangkk99/Meta-RL-for-fast-spectrum-sharing/README.md

 metatrain_ppo_test: The code for meta training.

 The whole process:
-1. Run the metatrain_ppo_test.py to obtain the meta parameters, 2.
-Use the meta parameters as the initialization to adapt them to the new environment.
+1. Run the metatrain_ppo_test.py to obtain the meta parameters.
+2. Use the meta parameters as the initialization to adapt to a new environment.